Skip to main content

 Highlights

-• Banking conditions remained satisfactory through fourth quarter 2024.
+• Banking conditions remained satisfactory through first quarter 2025.

-• Banks’ deposit mix was stable, although the share of interest-bearing deposits and CDs remains elevated relative to before 2022, when the Fed began raising interest rates.
+• Banks’ deposit mix was stable, although the share of interest-bearing deposits and certificates of deposit (CDs) remains elevated relative to before 2022, when the Federal Reserve began raising interest rates.

-• Equity capital ratios fell as higher retained earnings were offset by additional unrealized losses on available-for-sale securities.
+• Equity capital ratios rose as higher retained earnings were accompanied by lower unrealized losses on available-for-sale securities.

 Charts